cornell-ece5745/ece5745-S02-back-end/docs/index.md

 gate-level netlist for the chip since Cadence Innovus will often insert new cells or change cells during its optimization passes.

-    innovus> saveNetlist post-par.v
+    innovus> saveNetlist post-pnr.v

-We can also extract resistance and capacitance for the metal interconnect and write this to a special `.spef` file.
-This file can be used for later timing and/or power analysis.
+We can also extract resistance and capacitance for the metal interconnect and write this to a special `.spef` file and `.sdf` file.
+These files can be used for later timing and/or power analysis.

     innovus> extractRC
     innovus> rcOut -rc_corner typical -spef typical.spef
+    innovus> write_sdf post-pnr.sdf -interconn all -setuphold split

 And of course the step is to generate the real layout as a `.gds` file.
 This is what we will send to the foundry when we are ready to tapeout the chip.

-    innovus> streamOut post-par.gds \
+    innovus> streamOut post-pnr.gds \
                -merge "$env(ECE5745_STDCELLS)/stdcells.gds" \
                -mapFile "$env(ECE5745_STDCELLS)/rtk-stream-out.map"